Violence at holy Jerusalem site raises tension over holidays

-JERUSALEM (AP) — Israeli police stormed into the Al-Aqsa Mosque in Jerusalem’s Old City early Wednesday, firing stun grenades at Palestinian youths who hurled stones and firecrackers at them in a burst of violence during a sensitive holiday season.
+JERUSALEM (AP) — Israeli police stormed the Al-Aqsa Mosque in Jerusalem’s Old City early Wednesday, firing stun grenades at Palestinians who hurled stones and firecrackers in a burst of violence during a sensitive holiday season.
 Palestinian militants in Gaza responded with rocket fire on southern Israel, prompting repeated Israeli airstrikes.

-The fighting, coming as Muslims mark the holiday month of Ramadan and Jews prepare to begin the Passover festival on Wednesday evening, raised fears of a wider conflagration.
+The fighting, which comes as Muslims mark the holiday month of Ramadan and Jews prepare to begin the Passover festival on Wednesday evening, raised fears of a wider conflagration.

 Crowds of Palestinians gathered around a police station in Jerusalem on Wednesday, waiting anxiously for their loved ones — many of them wearing blood-stained shirts and limping on bandaged legs — to trickle out of detention.

 Since Ramadan began March 22, scores of Muslim worshippers have repeatedly tried to stay overnight in the mosque, a practice that is typically permitted only during the last 10 days of the monthlong holiday.
-Israeli police have entered nightly to evict the worshippers, stirring tensions with young Palestinians who demand to pray at the holy site until dawn.
+Israeli police have entered nightly to evict the worshippers.

-Tensions over control of the holy site have been heightened by calls from Jewish ultranationalists to carry out a ritual slaughter of a goat in the compound, imitating the ancient ritual sacrifice performed on Passover in biblical times.
+Tensions have been further heightened by calls from Jewish ultranationalists to carry out a ritual slaughter of a goat in the compound, the spot where biblical temples once stood, as happened in ancient times.

 Israel bars ritual slaughter on the site, but calls by Jewish extremists to revive the practice, including offers of cash rewards to anyone who even attempts to bring an animal into the compound, have amplified fears among Muslims that Israel is plotting to take over the site.
-Prime Minister Benjamin Netanyahu has said he is committed to preserving the status quo at the compound.
+Prime Minister Benjamin Netanyahu has said he is committed to preserving the long-standing arrangement at the compound.

+Over a hundred religious Jews filtered through the site on Wednesday during regular morning visiting hours, as small crowds of Muslims gathered around them shouting, “God is greater!”

+Jews are permitted to visit the compound, but not pray there, under longstanding agreements.
+But such visits, which have grown in numbers in recent years, have often raised tensions, particularly because some Jews are often seen quietly praying.

-After some 80,000 worshippers attended evening prayers at the mosque on Tuesday, hundreds of Palestinians barricaded themselves inside the mosque overnight to pray.
-Some said they were determined to stay the night to ensure religious Jews didn't carry out animal sacrifices at the site.
-After they refused to leave, Israeli police moved into the mosque, descending on Palestinians with batons.
+After some 80,000 worshippers attended evening prayers at the mosque on Tuesday, hundreds of Palestinians barricaded themselves inside overnight to pray.
+Some said they wanted to ensure religious Jews didn't carry out animal sacrifices.
+After they refused to leave, Israeli police moved into the mosque.

 Israeli police said “several law-breaking youths and masked agitators” brought fireworks, sticks and stones into the mosque, chanting insults and locking the front doors.
-“After many and prolonged attempts to get them out by talking to no avail, police forces were forced to enter the compound,” police said, adding that one officer was injured in the leg, while some 350 Palestinians were arrested.
+“After many and prolonged attempts to get them out by talking to no avail, police forces were forced to enter the compound,” police said.

-Moayad Abu Mayaleh, 23, said he blocked the door of the mosque with hundreds of others to prevent the police from raiding the site.
-But police broke down the eastern door, he said, unleashing violence that left dozens injured and hundreds arrested.
-He pointed to his wrists, still chafed and red from plastic handcuffs.
-“We can’t let them get away with this,” he said, shouting insults at Israeli police outside the station.
+Moayad Abu Mayaleh, 23, said he blocked the door of the mosque with hundreds of others to prevent the police from entering.
+But police broke down the eastern door, he said.

-The Jordan-controlled Islamic trust that administers the site, known as the Waqf, condemned the Israeli actions at the holy site as a “flagrant violation of the identity and function of the mosque as a place of worship for Muslims.”

-People leaving the police station said they were released on the condition of not entering the mosque or the Old City for one week.
-Palestinians under the age of 45 were not permitted to enter the compound for dawn prayers Wednesday morning.
+“We can’t let them get away with this,” he said, shouting insults at Israeli police as he left the station.

+In the occupied West Bank, the Palestinian leadership denounced the attack on the worshippers as a violation that “will lead to a large explosion.”
+The foreign ministries of Jordan, Turkey, Egypt and Saudi Arabia also condemned what they described as the Israeli raid into Al-Aqsa, as did the Jordan-controlled Islamic trust that administers the site, known as the Waqf.

-Palestinian militants responded to the events by firing a barrage of rockets from Gaza into southern Israel, setting off air raid sirens in the region as residents were preparing for the beginning of the weeklong Passover holiday.
+Palestinian militants responded to the events by firing a barrage of rockets from Gaza into southern Israel, setting off air raid sirens in the region as residents prepared to begin the weeklong Passover holiday.

 The Palestinian militant groups Hamas and Islamic Jihad called for Palestinian residents of Jerusalem, the West Bank, and Israel to gather around the Al-Aqsa Mosque and confront Israeli forces.
 Palestinians must be prepared “for the inevitable confrontation in the coming days," said Ziyad al-Nakhala, leader of Islamic Jihad.